Snapchat/KeyDB-docs/docs/modules-api-ref.md

     RedisModuleCtx *RedisModule_GetThreadSafeContext(RedisModuleBlockedClient *bc);

-Return a context which can be used inside threads to make Redis context calls with certain modules APIs.
+Return a context which can be used inside threads to make KeyDB context calls with certain modules APIs.
 If 'bc' is not NULL then the module will be bound to a blocked client, and it will be possible to use the ``RedisModule_Reply`*` family of functions to accumulate a reply for when the